State Youth Turnout Gap Explorer

 rates that match VEP by state.

 Institutional variables: Redistricting method from NCSL Congressional Redistricting Commissions page.
-Policy score sums NCSL-sourced flags for AVR, SDR, OVR, pre-registration, no-excuse absentee, and universal VBM.
+Policy score sums NCSL-sourced flags for AVR, SDR, online voter registration (OVR), pre-registration, no-excuse absentee, and universal vote-by-mail (VBM).

 Caveat (2020): Presidential margin data unavailable for 2020 due to Harvard Dataverse guestbook.
 Backfill from FEC is a Week 3 task.